- COVID-19 Information

 What is CRISM?

-CRISM is the Canadian Research Initiative in Substance Misuse.
+CRISM is the Canadian Research Initiative in Substance Matters.

-Funded by the Canadian Institutes of Health Research (CIHR), CRISM is a national network of researchers, service providers, policy makers and people with lived experience.
+Funded by the Canadian Institutes of Health Research (CIHR), CRISM (previously known as the Canadian Research Initiative in Substance Misuse), is a national network of researchers, service providers, policy makers and people with lived experience.
 CRISM ’s overall objective is to translate evidence-based interventions for substance misuse into clinical practice, community-based prevention, harm reduction, and health system changes.
 Our intent is to support the creation of more effective, personal, and adoptable intervention programs and services.
 The National CRISM website may be found at: www.crism.ca

 What is the CRISM Prairie Node?